 In the heart of Central Italy there is an ancient land once known with the name of “Etruria”, where you can make a journey through centuries.
 Located in this pristine landscape, dominated only by nature, is Antiquitates, an Archaeological Education Park and a Research Centre for Experimental Archaeology, as well as a warm and cosy Guest House where you can spend a relaxing holiday dedicated to nature, equitation and archaeology.

 In 1987, with a group of competent collaborators skilled in various subjects, Angelo Bartoli (1943-2014) conceived Antiquitates and in 1988 the Centre for Experimental Archaeology was opened to the public.
-Angelo dedicated his life to satisfying his many curiosities.
+Angelo dedicated his whole life to satisfying his many curiosities.
 He focused his interests on the experimental archaeology, and specifically on archaeometallurgy, becoming a real “archaeo-technician”.

 The long experience matured in teaching, and scientific research has enabled the creation of many reconstructions relating to these periods, such as a Villanovan huts equipped to give accommodation during school-camps, and many Etruscan artefacts.
 Successively, the research investigated many other historical periods so that in the Park it is also possible to admire the reconstruction of a Neolithic hut and two wooden pirogues inspired by the archaeological finds of the VI millennium B.C. village “La Marmotta” (Anguillara Sabazia, Rome, IT).

 The educational activities also include many reconstructions and workshops dedicated to different periods, from Palaeolithic to Early Middle Ages.
 Antiquitates has officially collaborated since 2015 with the Opera Nazionale Montessori and all the educational programs are designed with the Montessori scientific pedagogical method.

 On the other hand, Antiquitates is also a Research Centre for Experimental Archaeology and from the academic point of view it has carried out various restitutions, especially in the archaeometallurgical field.
 The Centre has maintained partnerships with different Italian Universities and Soprintendenze (government archaeological offices), with whom it has collaborated on various events, workshops and exhibitions.
 Antiquitates is a member of ICOM and an official partner of CNR (Italian National Research Council, Rome) in the Italian Archaeological Mission in Cyprus (early/middle Bronze Age settlement in Pyrgos-Mavroraki, Limassol - CY) dealing with all experimental restitutions (archaeometallurgy, pottery, perfumes and cosmetics, textiles...etc.).

 Antiquitates supports students and young scholars who wish to carry out research in experimental archaeology, offering a functional tutor-service.
 There have been recurrences of the International Conference on Experimental Archaeology held at the Centre since 2003.